Densu River

-The Densu River is a 116 km long river in Ghana rising in the Atewa Range.
+The Densu River is a 116km long river in Ghana rising in the Atewa Range.
 It flows through an economically important agricultural region, supplies half the drinking water to Ghana's capital city of Accra.
 The river ends in an ecologically significant wetland delta on the coast of the Atlantic Ocean.
 The Densuano Dam and Weija Dam are situated on the Densu River.